 You could arrange miniature potted plants or herbs along your aisle or around your venue to fill the room with colour and fragrance, before taking them home to keep or giving them out as gifts at the end of the day.

-If you’re looking for the biggest flower trends of the year, have your florist fill out your bouquet with leafy foliage and sprigs of gypsophila.
+Have your florist fill out your bouquet with leafy foliage and sprigs of gypsophila – it looks gorgeous and saves you money, too.

 Opt for foliage intertwined with fairy lights to decorate beams at your venue, or hoops of greenery to hang behind your wedding cake – the opportunities are endless.

-Wedding flowers can be a surprisingly pricey purchase – so what’s a bride to do if she wants beautiful blooms without blowing the budget?
-We asked the lovely Sabine at G Lily what her favourite cheap wedding flowers were – here are her recommendations…
+We know wedding flowers can be a pricey factor of the big day – what’s a bride to do if she wants beautiful blooms without blowing the budget?

 With spring in the air, our current favourite flower is blossom – it’s simple, beautiful and natural.
 Used alone, blossom is the ideal way to create large displays that bring the orchard indoors.